adriantang-job/participant/README.md

 The application supports a HTTP REST API.
 The endpoints are under `/api`, so if you are running the application at `http://localhost:3000`, the participant creation API can be reached at `http://localhost:3000/api/v1/participants`.

+For now JSON is supported for request and response bodies.

 ### Create a new participant